cedowens/EntitlementCheck/README.md

 2. Hardened Runtime Check: `chmod +x Hardened_Runtime_Check.py && ./Hardened_Runtime_Check.py ` OR `python3 Hardened_Runtime_Check.py `
 3. results will be displayed to stdout.
 Can simply redirect to an output file as well (ex: `python3 Hardened_Runtime_Check.py > outfile.txt`)

+**you can use my Dylib Injection binary at https://github.com/cedowens/Inject_Dylib to validate/test potentially injectable apps found by these scripts**

+## Sample Output
 Sample output from Entitlements_Check.py:
 ![Image](pic2.png)